Apply for a grant

-To apply for a grant, you will need to complete Avner Pancreatic Cancer Foundation’s Grant Application form.
+To apply for a grant, you will need to complete PanKind’s Grant Application form.
 The application requires detailed information about the principle investigator (applicant), the project, the project timeline and collaborators involved in the project.
 The application will also need to explain how the project meets grant category objectives and how the budget will be used.

 - Scientific quality and innovation (35%) - e.g. is the project novel, are the hypotheses sound, and are methodology and analyses well-reasoned and appropriate to accomplish the aims of the project?
 Does the application challenge and seek to shift current research or clinical paradigms by utilising novel theoretical approaches or methodologies, instrumentation, or interventions?
 How does the project complement work already being done in the field?

-- Potential Clinical Impact and Significance (25%) - e.g. Does the project address an important problem or a critical barrier to progress in the field?
-If the aims are achieved how might this impact on the survival rates of those suffering from pancreatic cancer?
+- Potential Clinical Impact and Significance (30%) - e.g. Does the project address an important problem or a critical barrier to progress in the field?
+If the aims are achieved how might this impact on pancreatic cancer survival?
 How will scientific knowledge, technical capability and/or clinical practice be improved?
 If the project is successful is there a plan to take the findings to patients?

-- Investigator team (25%) - Is the investigator team well-conceived for the project?
-Are collaborations involving external partners including international investigations likely to be enhanced by this project?
+- Investigator team (25%) - Is the investigator team well-conceived for the project including international collaborators?

-- Project management (10%) - Are the proposed activities aligned with the goals?
+- Project management (5%) - Are the proposed activities aligned with the project objectives?
 Are the milestones clearly defined and achievable within the timeframe?

-- Budget (10%) - Is the proposed budget comprehensive and realistic, noting all in kind and
+- Budget (5%) - Is the proposed budget comprehensive and realistic, noting all in kind and financial support?

-- The Administering institution agrees to the terms and conditions of funding as outlined in the Avner Pancreatic Cancer Foundation Standard Grant Terms and Conditions,
+- The administering institution agrees to the terms and conditions of funding as outlined in PanKind’s Standard Grant Terms and Conditions.